-None of the trust, the depositor, the sellers, the administrator, the back-up administrator, the servicers or the indenture trustee are required to maintain the rating of any class of the notes.
+None of the trust, the depositor, the sellers, the administrator, the back-up administrator, the note insurer, the auction agent, any broker-dealer, the servicers or the indenture trustee are required to maintain the rating of any class of the notes.
 Any downgrade in the ratings assigned to your notes could result in a decline in the market value and liquidity of your notes.